 - Use a course grinder or let us grind the coffee for you.

 Weigh your coffee and water because coffees have different densities.
 For instance, African coffees tend to be thicker than South American coffees.
 The density difference means that a volume measurement will not be as accurate as a weight measurement.
-We highly recommend our Congo single origin coffee, which can also be purchased as a bundle with your French Press here.

 - Wet the coffee grinds first because you can eliminate carbon dioxide in the grinds.
 Avoiding any sour taste to the coffee.

 - Stir it after a minute of processing because the grounds will float to the top and not be in the water.

 - Brew for four minutes to get the best taste from the coffee.
 Use your kitchen timer to count the four minutes.